 Ghost has a CMS built into it and is very much optimized for Search Engines.
 It has all the proper fields for managing an optimal display on social media like Facebook and Twitter.

 Hosting Ghost on Digital Ocean

 I explored Digital Ocean for this purpose.
-That service was new for me but once I was familiar with the concept it took me less time then expected.
-I created a so called Droplet (virtual server with networking) and then installed and configured Ghost.
-I was impatient and did not wait for the domain to point to the proper address and that caused a bit of extra work.
-But once that was corrected I was able to request SSL and set up the working site.
+That service was new for me, but once I was familiar with the concept, it took me less time than expected.
+I created a so-called Droplet (virtual server with networking) and then installed and configured Ghost.
+I was impatient and did not wait for the domain to point to the proper address, and that caused a bit of extra work.
+But once that was corrected, I was able to request SSL and set up the working site.